tihartmann/CountEx-VQA/README.md

 For spectral normalization, I used [this code](https://github.com/christiancosgrove/pytorch-spectral-normalization-gan/blob/12dcf945a6359301d63d1e0da3708cd0f0590b19/spectral_normalization.py).

 ## Cite us
-If you used my code, please cite our papers:
+If you used our code, please cite our paper:

 ```
 @Article{s22062245,